Proven Strategies to Increase Blog Traffic + Boost Engagement

 Advanced Ideas to Make Your Blog Posts Stand Out

 Maybe you've gotten the basics down.
 You're crafting quality headlines, utilizing good formatting, and researching who your audience is and what they are looking for.
 Great work!
-Now, use these more advanced ideas to take your blog posts to the next level.
+Use these more advanced ideas to take your blog posts to the next level.

 Check Out the Competition

-Make sure nobody else has, in fact, written the post you were planning.
-Type keywords, subject or headline into Google and see what you find.
+Make sure nobody else has written the post you were planning.
+Type keywords, subjects or headlines into Google and see what you find.
 If you find somebody who has written a post just like what you were considering, make your post different enough to stand apart.
 Add value with stats, images, or resources, or offer a unique angle on the topic.

 Remember That Details Matter

-Do your readers' homework for them and have extra details that add authority to your post and better prove your points.
-Doing your research and thoroughly educating your readers with sourced facts creates solid content that you're unlikely to see duplicated elsewhere.
+Do your readers' homework and have extra details that add authority to your post and better prove your points.
+Doing your research and thoroughly educating your readers with sourced facts creates solid content you're unlikely to see duplicated elsewhere.

-As you look around for ideas and find questions being asked that you've never heard before, you just may have your next great topic.
-If you can answer questions that nobody else has answered—or that nobody has thought to ask—you can produce unique, valuable content.
+As you look around for ideas and find questions being asked that you've never heard before, you may have your next great topic.
+If you can answer questions nobody else has answered—or nobody has thought to ask—you can produce unique valuable content.

 Share Lessons Learned

 Readers will appreciate the strategies and the insights they can gain from your transparency.
-If you share mistakes and lessons that you've been taught, it'll help your audience learn what to do and not do.
+Sharing mistakes and lessons learned helps your audience learn what to do and not do.

 Branch off from a general idea, getting more detailed and specific with each branch.
 Increased specificity makes your post stand out from the crowd.
 You and your posts become more valuable when you share strategies, tips, and examples.